seraphicfae/cobbleverse-docker-server/README.md

 ## What Exactly Is This?
-### Cobbleverse
+### CobbleVerse
-Cobbleverse is a modpack (collection of mods) for Java Minecraft that bring an experience much like the main series of Pokemon games to the world of Minecraft
+[CobbleVerse](https://www.lumyverse.com/en/cobbleverse/) is a modpack (collection of mods) for Java Minecraft that bring an experience like the main series of Pokemon games to the world of Minecraft

 ### Docker
 Docker is a way of containerizing applications and their dependencies, and does so in a way very akin to virtual machines

 ### How to Play
 You will want to clone this github repo and edit the .env to your liking.
 The server is using a modpack known as [Cobbleverse](https://modrinth.com/modpack/cobbleverse).
-This modpack includes Cobblemon as well as many sidemods to help recreate a Pokemon-like experience.
 If your server is running mods, then your Minecraft client (the game itself) also needs to have the same mods.

 My recommendation is that you use [Prism Launcher](https://prismlauncher.org/).
-Once it's installed, you can create a new instance and go down to the modrinth section, then search for **Cobbleverse**, and it will prompt you to install it.
+Once it's installed, you can create a new instance and go down to the modrinth section, then search for **CobbleVerse**, and it will prompt you to install it.
 Once you've done that, you'll be able to launch the proper version of Minecraft (equipped with mods) directly from Prism Launcher.
 This is the recommended approach.
-Afterwards, simply enter the address of your server.
+Afterwards, simply run `docker compose up` in the directory, and enter the address of your server.
 If you're on the same machine, you can use
 `localhost:25565` or `127.0.0.1:25565`.
-You could also use a service like playit.gg.
-But that is out of the scope of this documentation.
+You could also use a service like [play-it](https://playit.gg) to have a proxy service infront of your network so you don't have to worry about port forwarding or sharing your IP with others.

 ## Useful commands
 ### How to give myself op?